TLDR:

 - One-motion fold to switch from 7 passengers to cargo.

-- Wipe-clean mats and integrated vacuum for snack-time spills.
+- Wipe-clean mats and an integrated vacuum for snack-time spills.

 - Rear camera with dynamic guidelines for chaotic school lots.